aaditya-prog/unistore-django-ecommerce/docs/_build/html/_sources/modules/register.rst.txt

 **Method: POST**

 * The values entered in the fields are submitted to the server via POST request.
 Validation of the inputs is carried out.
-And, if the input passes the validation, the data is saved in the database using save() function.
+And, if the input passes the validation, the data is saved in the database using save() method.
 And, an activation mail is sent to the user's email.

 **Response**